 This helps explain how contracting directly with both S and A helps reduce the DMR problem inherent in DS which rendered it inferior to NS.
 However, it does not help explain why it manages to do so sufficiently that CS ends up being superior to NS.
 The explanation for this is more subtle, arising from P's ability to profitably utilize S's superior information concerning the agent's cost with a simple mechanism.
-This arises ultimately from the discrepancy between relative likelihoods of different cost states by P and
+This arises ultimately from the discrepancy between relative likelihoods of different cost states by P and S, which they use to weight different states in computing their respective payoffs.

-&lt;sup>16The proof of strict domination is also straightforward in the case that $h(\theta|\eta)$ is continuous and nondecreasing in $\theta$ over a common support $[\underline{\theta}, \overline{\theta}]$ for every $\eta$ .
+18The proof of strict domination is also straightforward in the case that $h(\theta|\eta)$ is continuous and nondecreasing in θ over a common support $[\underline{\theta}, \overline{\theta}]$ for every η .
 In that case an argument based on Proposition 1 in Mookherjee and Tsumagari (2004) can be applied.
 In the general case there are a number of additional technical complications, but the result still goes through.